treetop1500/security-report/README.md

 ###Crons###
 It is recommended to set up a cron to run this checker periodically to alert you of new vulnerabilities.
 Make sure to add the IP addresses of the remote that the cron will be using.

+If you use EasyCron, the IP addresses you need can be found here: https://www.easycron.com/ips